AlexC0903/PacmanPathfinding/README.md

 pygame
 ```

-Project is inebted to this video by TechWithTim:
+Project is indebted to this video by TechWithTim:
 https://www.youtube.com/watch?v=JtiK0DOeI4A